bigrobsf/websocket-chat/README.md

 socket.send(JSON.stringify(msg));
 ```

-And finally, at the end of the file, add these functions, which create the message object that will be sent to the server as well as the message ID:
+And finally, at the very end of the file, add these functions, which create the message object that will be sent to the server as well as the message ID:
 ```javascript
 //=============================================================================
 // construct message object